-2.1 Implications of damage rates and dredge efficiency
+3.1 Implications of damage rates and dredge efficiency

 In order to fully evaluate the effects of scallop dredging on the encountered biota there is a need to study the effects of dredging on both the organisms captured and retained by the gear and those encountering the gear but left on the seafloor.
-Methods have been developed (Veal et al, 2000) to describe the levels of damage, in terms of damage scores (see Error!
-Reference source not found.), and subsequent survival under laboratory conditions, for a variety of megafauna species.
+Methods have been developed (Veal et al, 2001) to describe the levels of damage, in terms of damage scores (see Table 4), and subsequent survival under laboratory conditions, for a variety of megafauna species.
 These methods have been used to examine the damage and survival potential of both those specimens captured and retained by the gear and those left in the dredge track (Jenkins et al., 2001).